ShreyanshRaj85/sem3/README.md

 # sem3
-This repository contain my semster assignments ansd projects
+This repository contain my semster assignments and projects